-When an upload is complete, OSS can perform a callback to the application server.
-To perform callback, users simply need to attach the relevant Callback parameter to the request sent to OSS.
-APIs that currently support callback include PutObject, PostObject, and CompleteMultipartUpload.
+When an object upload is completed, the OSS can provide a callback to the application server.
+To implement the callback, you only need to attach the relevant Callback parameter to the request sent to the OSS.
+APIs that currently support callbacks include PutObject, PostObject, and CompleteMultipartUpload.

-A typical upload callback scenario is when authorized third-party users upload files to the OSS, the clients specify the servers for callback.
-Then after the upload is complete, the OSS automatically initiates a callback request to the application server over HTTP.
-This notifies the application server that the upload is complete, so it can perform operations such as database modification.
-Upon receiving a response from the server, the OSS returns the status to the client.
+A typical use case for upload callback is to work with the upload by an authorized third-party.
+The client specifies the callback of the server when it uploads objects to the OSS.
+After the upload task of the client is completed in the OSS, the OSS automatically initiates an HTTP request for the callback to the application server.
+This promptly notifies the server that the upload is completed, so the server can complete operations such as database modifications.
+When the callback request receives a response from the server, the OSS returns the status to the client.

-The application of the upload callback mechanism can decrease the complexity of the client’s logic and reduce the consumption of network resources.
+Appropriate use of the upload callback can decrease the complexity of the client’s logic and reduce the consumption of network resources.
 The process is as follows: